Dikshant-Mahawar/Face-Mask-Detection/README.md

 For segmentation tasks, the dataset used is: <a>https://github.com/sadjadrz/MFSD</a>.
 It contains the ground truth face masks in the form of binary images.

+# Methodology

 ## 2. Part B
-1. Data Loading and Preprocessing
+1. **Data Loading and Preprocessing**

-Image Size: 96x96 pixels
+* Image Size: 96x96 pixels

-Normalization: Each image is resized to 96x96 and normalized using the formula:
+* Normalization: Each image is resized to 96x96 and normalized using the formula:

-Screenshot 2025-03-24 at 7.58.35 PM.png
+(CNN_Images/Screenshot%202025-03-24%20at%207.58.35%E2%80%AFPM.png)

-Label Encoding: Labels are one-hot encoded using to_categorical().
+* Label Encoding: Labels are one-hot encoded using to_categorical().

-Data Augmentation: Applied transformations like rotation, width/height shift, shear, zoom, and horizontal flip using ImageDataGenerator to enhance model generalization.
+* Data Augmentation: Applied transformations like rotation, width/height shift, shear, zoom, and horizontal flip using ImageDataGenerator to enhance model generalization.

-2. Model Definition (CNN)
+2. **Model Definition (CNN)**

-Base Model: MobileNetV2 (pre-trained on ImageNet, with the top layer removed).
+* Base Model: MobileNetV2 (pre-trained on ImageNet, with the top layer removed).

-Layer Configuration:
+* Layer Configuration:

-The last 30 layers of MobileNetV2 are set to trainable.
+    * The last 30 layers of MobileNetV2 are set to trainable.

-A Global Average Pooling layer is added for feature extraction.
+    * A Global Average Pooling layer is added for feature extraction.

-A dense layer with 512 neurons and ReLU activation improves learning capacity.
+    * A dense layer with 512 neurons and ReLU activation improves learning capacity.

-Dropout (40%) is applied to reduce overfitting.
+    * Dropout (40%) is applied to reduce overfitting.

-The output layer uses Softmax activation for binary classification (mask/no mask).
+    * The output layer uses Softmax activation for binary classification (mask/no mask).

 model = models.Sequential([
     base_model,